poitch/DumbRecord/README.md

 ## Utilisation

-Models must inherit the JPModel class, the attributes must correspond to the columns of the table.
+Models must inherit the DRModel class, the attributes must correspond to the columns of the table.

 The name of the class will be pluralized (it's adding an `s` to the lower cased class name).